Grace Wong Kit-cheng

 She has been working as a nurse since 2012，and won direct elections in the 2013 Macanese legislative election.
-In 2017, she formed the "Beautiful Home Alliance" to run for 2017 Macanese legislative election，and was successfully re-elected with 9,496 votes.
+In 2017, she formed the "Beautiful Home Alliance" to run for 2017 Macanese legislative election，and was re-elected with 9,496 votes.
 Wong Kit-cheng pays special attention to women's rights, family development, children's growth and medical treatment.
 Also concerned about people's livelihood issues, such as housing, prices, transportation and so on.
-In 2021, he will once again run for the 2021 Macanese legislative election with the "Better Home Alliance", and was successfully re-elected with 14,232 votes.
+In 2021, she ran again for the 2021 Macanese legislative election with the "Better Home Alliance", and was re-elected with 14,232 votes.

+In 2023, she was chosen as one of 29 delegates representing Macau at the 14th National Committee of the Chinese People's Political Consultative Conference.